b07505054/senior-csie-computer-graphic/README.md

-# senior-csie-computer-graphic
-## using webgl to practice shading and transformation
+# using webgl to practice shading and transformation
 using the bar below teapot and transforming the teapot